rishavjha62/my-notes/inbox/2025-06-20_terraform-basics.md

 1. State files are blueprints of all the resources that terraform manages.
 It records the identity of the resouce it creates in this state file.
 Each resouce will have a unique id.
 2. It also tracks the metadata details such as resource dependencies.
+When deleting a resouce with dependicies, terraform will rely on the state file.
+3. **_Performance_**: When dealing with 100s and 1000s of resources, distributed
+   across multiple providers, it is not feasible for terraform to reconcile state for every terraform operation as it would take a lot of time to fetch details from all the providers.
+In such cases terraform state could be used as a record of truth without having to reconcile.
+We can bypass having to refresh state every time by `terraform plan --refresh=false`.
+4. **_Collaboration_**: It is recommended to store the terraform state file in a remote data store for collaboration and security purposes.